 Maybe the painter here should have ignored the crow, and focused only on the storm.
 But then the material of the brain, of memory, and of material, in the hand, the paint, the representation as it develops in relation to itself, how it changes, and also in relation to the storm it is directed towards, all get in the way.

-Of course, it might be that representation has levels of corruptness, and that, for example as the entire representation of race is fabricated to an extreme, so self-referential as to be almost unparsable for some, a photograph of the bark grain in a tree is more pure, yet impure all the same, with its associations of photography and the machine, how it takes the position which is no position, and relies on us to read it.
+Of course, it might be that representation has levels or intensities of corruptness.
+The entire representation system of race is fabricated to an extreme, so self-referential as to be almost unparsable for some.
+And a photograph of the bark grain in a tree is more pure, yet impure all the same, with its associations of photography and the machine, how it takes the position which is no position, and relies on us to read it.

 Maybe Harrison might accept my point and say – yes, yes, we are essentially fallen.
 Or that representation itself is a corrupting activity, and what we should do is try and make things happen, rather than represent them.
 But then all action has this directedness within our connectomes.
 We expect, and therefore represent expectations in a physical way.
-We embody representations in acting.
+We embody representations in acting with expectations.

 If we as beings necessarily represent non-existing, that is, fake situations, live as if we lived in the simulacra of the world, then what can we do about it?
 When we try to unrepresent, we necessarily fail also.